Howard3/valueextractor/README.md

 ### Basic Usage

-Here's a quick example to get you started:
+Here are quick examples to get you started:

+There are three main ways to use this library:
+- References
+- Direct value return objects
+- Return Generics

+#### Using References
 ```go
 package main